AutomatedAlchemy/Language-Model-Toolkit/README.md

 Run your project by executing the `main.py` file (ensure `llm.api.py` is active for local LLM support).
 This will print out all available models (local and OpenAI).

-## 5. Custom Projects
+## 5. Customize Project

-To start a custom project, it's recommended to begin by implementing and experimenting in the `main.py` file.
+To develop a custom project, it's recommended to begin by implementing and experimenting in the `main.py` file.
 Pick a model, by inserting its name into the "cls_llm_host_interface" class!

 # Contributing